When I see tyrants wage outrageous wars,

 Crass carnage heaped upon chaste mortal coil

-Or see that precious blood and breath they gave
+Or see the precious blood and breath they gave

 Entombed in darkness on some foreign soil;